Google Shopping Feed

 - id: A product's id must be unique across all feeds from a Google Shopping Account, so it's better to define it using the Product ID directive.

 - title: No custom processing is made, so it is mapped by default to the "name" attribute of products.
 Google Shopping recommends titles with a maximum length of 70 characters.
+Set Maximum Length of Title to empty if you want the title not be chopped.

 - description: It is mapped to "description" attribute.
 Processing is done so that longer texts will be chopped by setting Maximum Length of Description below.
 Recommended max length is 500-1000, but no longer than 10000.
 Set Maximum Length of Description to empty if you want the description not be chopped.